15 Fun Winter Activities for Kids

 If your kids love a challenge, and you want to get out and try something new with a treasure reward, then geocaching may be for you.
-This growing hobby involves using a GPS to track down mini treasure chests with the rule: if you take something, leave something.
+This popular hobby involves using a GPS to track down mini treasure chests with the rule: if you take something, leave something.
 There are literally thousands of these caches all around the country – you may even walk past several each day and not even realise.
 You get everything from quizzes to solve in order to find the coordinates, to micro-caches which are hard to spot.
 The kids will love hunting for treasure and feel ‘in on the secret’.

 10. Bike Riding

 Just because it is cold doesn’t mean you should miss out on family bike rides.
 We suggest heading onto disused railway tracks that have been converted into trails.
 These are often surrounded by trees and go through cuttings and are therefore less exposed.
 They also tend to be on firm ground for young cyclists.
 Do make sure the kids have gloves on – hands on handlebars get cold quickly.
 Also adjust their helmet and pop a hat underneath.
 For the very smallest ones in a trailer, make sure they really are toasty snug with blankets and even a hot water bottle.
 Remember – they aren’t pedalling so may get cold sooner.

 A fantastic way to introduce basic map-reading skills to children is to take part in orienteering.
 You can find simpler trails all over the place and the kids will love learning to use a compass to find their way between different control points.
 You might just discover a new family hobby.